If you like the idea of pumpkin pie at Thanksgiving but would rather eat cheesecake, Marbled Cream Cheese Pumpkin Pie is the perfect holiday pie.

-I found the original recipe last night and had everything on hand except pecan cookies which were part of the pie’s crust.
-So for my too-lazy-to-go-to-the-store version, I used a traditional homemade pastry crust and made some adjustments to the filling.
+I found the original recipe last night and had everything on hand except the pecan cookies which were supposed to go in the crust.
+Not wanting to go to the store for cookies, I used a traditional homemade pastry crust and made some adjustments to the filling.
 The pie was excellent!
 I just made it and can’t wait to make it again with the right crust.
-When I do, I’ll take a better photo
+When I do, I’ll take a better photo.

 - 16 pecan sandies cookies, crushed to make 1 ½ cups crumbs

-3 tablespoons flour
+- 3 tablespoons flour

-3 tablespoons melted butter
+- 3 tablespoons melted butter

-11 oz cream cheese, softened
+- 11 oz cream cheese, softened

-1 cup granulated sugar
+- 1 cup granulated sugar

-½ teaspoon vanilla extract
+- ½ teaspoon vanilla extract

 - 3 tablespoons all-purpose flour

-1 teaspoon cinnamon
+- 1 teaspoon cinnamon

 - 3/4 teaspoon pumpkin pie spice (or ¼ each ginger, nutmeg, cloves)

-3 large eggs
+- 3 large eggs

 - 1 can (15 oz) pumpkin

-1 tablespoon milk
+- 1 tablespoon milk

-Preheat oven to 375 degrees F.
+- Preheat oven to 375 degrees F.

-Mix together all crust ingredients and press firmly into bottom and sides of an ungreased 9 inch pie plate.
+- Mix together all crust ingredients and press firmly into bottom and sides of an ungreased 9 inch pie plate.
 Bake for 12 minutes

-Beat cream cheese and sugar with electric mixer until smooth; Beat in the vanilla, then add flour and stir or beat on low speed until mixed.
+- Beat cream cheese and sugar with electric mixer until smooth; Beat in the vanilla, then add flour and stir or beat on low speed until mixed.
 Set aside ½ cup of the cream cheese mixture, then add all remaining filling ingredients except milk.
 Beat on medium speed, scraping bowl often, until smooth.
 Pour into crust.